What is humulene? The herbal terpene found in cannabis

 One terpene I keep coming back to is humulene.
 It has this earthy, herbal scent that’s really grounding, and you’ll find it not just in hemp, but also in hops, sage, and a few other familiar plants.

-In this article, I want to dig into what makes humulene interesting—where it shows up, what sets it apart, and why I think it deserves more attention.
+In this article, I want to explore what makes humulene so intriguing — where it appears, what distinguishes it, and why it deserves greater attention.

 Save up to 30% when you order your CBD oil today